You may have heard a lot of talk about nitric oxide boosters recently. We'll help you sort through the facts and help you decide if they're for you.

 Nitric oxide boosting supplements and foods help your body increase nitric oxide and thereby reap the benefits.

-What is a nitric oxide booster?
+What is a nitric oxide supplement?

 A nitric oxide booster explains itself - it's a food or supplement that helps increase nitric oxide levels in the body.

 Often, these supplements also help your body use nitric oxide better by making receptor cells more receptive to the molecule.